ellisbrown/ellisbrown.github.io/_pages/about.md

 I am a proud member of the [Osage Nation](https://www.osagenation-nsn.gov/) and have recently enjoyed engaging with the Native research community at [AISES](https://conference.aises.org/).

-Finally: if you haven't made time for a regular checkin with a doctor recently, [please do](/life/make-time-for-the-doctor/)!
+Lastly: if you haven't made time for a regular checkin with a doctor recently, [please do](/life/make-time-for-the-doctor/)!
 Even if you feel perfectly healthy.